Skip to content

 How to Remove Text from Images

 Whether you need to remove a watermark from a stock photo, clean up a screenshot, strip captions from an image for reuse, or rebrand visual assets, removing text from images is one of the most common photo editing tasks.
-Traditionally this required careful clone stamping or content-aware fill work in Photoshop, but AI-powered tools now handle it in seconds.
+In the past this required careful clone stamping or content-aware fill work in Photoshop.
+AI-powered tools now handle it in seconds.

 The challenge with text removal is that text often sits on top of complex backgrounds.
 A simple erase leaves a visible patch.
 Good text removal means reconstructing the background behind the letters so the result looks like the text was never there.
 This is exactly what modern AI erasers excel at.